alexeyfv/blog/_posts/2023/02/2023-02-25-ef-inheritance.md

 tags: csharp efcore sqlserver
 ---

 Entity Framework (EF) is a popular object-relational mapping framework used to interact with databases in .NET applications.
-EF offers different mapping strategies, each of which affects on the database schema and how EF interacts with hierarchy of .NET types.
+EF offers different mapping strategies, each of which affects the database schema and how EF interacts with the hierarchy of .NET types.
 In this article, we will examine how these mapping strategies affects performance in SQL Server.

 ## Mapping strategies in Entity Framework